sunghunbae/BE2/README.md

 ### Generate triangular surface

-Molecular surface represented by triangular surfaces are generated from atomic coordinates by MSMS program written by Michel F. Sanner.
+The triangular boundary elements representing molecular surface are generated from atomic coordinates by MSMS program written by Michel F. Sanner.
-Binaries can be downloaded from http://mgltools.scripps.edu/downloads#msms
+MSMS binaries can be downloaded from http://mgltools.scripps.edu/downloads#msms

-Please note that MSMS and pdb_to_xyzr should be given executable permission:
+Please note that MSMS and pdb_to_xyzr should be given executable permission after download.

 ```
 $ chmod +x msms.i86Linux2.2.6.1